edina/nbexchange/README.md

   - The full name appears in the `formgrader` UI.
 - `course_id`: The course code as used in nbgrader (eg `cool_course`).
   - This is `course_id` not `course_code`, as nbgrader uses `course_id` for this piece of data.
-- `course_title`: A long name for the course (eg `A course of understanding thermondynamics in bulk refrigerant transport").
+- `course_title`: A long name for the course (eg `A course of understanding thermondynamics in bulk refrigerant transport`).
 - `course_role`: The role of the user, normally `Student` or `Instructor`. (currently only `Instructor` get privilaged actions).
 - `org_id`: As mentioned above, nbexchange divides courses and users across organisations.
 This is an id (numeric) for the org_id for the user.
-- `cust_id`: Whilst most of the exchange is keyed on the `org_id`, knowing _customer_ can be useful.
-This is an id (numeric) for the org_id for the user.
+We assume you have a mapping elsewhere for this ID to mean something

 ## Configuring `nbgrader` to use the alternative exchange